Noroff-FEU-Assignments/project-exam-2-Hyggesen/README.md

 ## Description

-This was my final project exam in my Front-End Developer education at Noroff School of Technology & Digital Media.
+This was my final project exam in my front-end development education at Noroff School of Technology & Digital Media.
 The website is a hotel-booking site for hotels in Bergen.

 Some functionality to mention: